Cray-HPE/docs-csm/upgrade/Stage_1.md

 ceph config set mgr mgr/prometheus/rbd_stats_pools_refresh_interval 600
 ```

+If this step was executed as a result of the [`management-nodes-rollout` with CSM upgrade](../operations/iuf/workflows/management_rollout.md#management-nodes-rollout-with-csm-upgrade)
+instructions, return to that procedure and continue with the next step.
+Otherwise, proceed to the next step below.

 ## Stop typescript

 For any typescripts that were started during this stage, stop them with the `exit` command.